thiblahute/meson-website/Run-targets.md

 To make this a run target we write it to a script file called `scripts/inspect.sh` and specify it in the top level Meson file like this.

+    run_target('inspector',
-    run_target('inspector', 'scripts/inspect.sh')
+      command : 'scripts/inspect.sh')

 Run targets are not run by default.
 To run it run the following command.

     ninja inspector

-All additional arguments to the `run_target` command are passed unchanged to the inspector script, so you could do things like this:
+All additional entries in `run_target`'s `command` array are passed unchanged to the inspector script, so you can do things like this:

-    run_target('inspector', 'scripts/inspect.sh', '--exclude', 'tests')
+    run_target('inspector',
+      command : ['scripts/inspect.sh', '--exclude', 'tests'])

 ---